The best Cyber Monday deals 2020

 The Bose SoundLink II wireless headphones offer excellent sound quality and an advanced mic system for clear calls.
 Plus, you get a very good 15 hours of battery life.
 They're now $70 off and at their lowest price ever at Amazon.
 View Deal

 The Beats Solo Pro wireless headphones feature active noise cancelling, an advanced acoustic system, and up to 22 hours of battery life.
-They're currently on sale at their second-lowest price ever.View Deal
+And they're now on sale at their lowest price of all time.View Deal

 Bose 700: was $399 now $299 @ Amazon